Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 I have not had any problem obtaining supply of my GLP-1 RAs so far, when can I expect to be affected?

-If you are established on a GLP-1 RA medication there is a chance that there will be intermittent supply of certain products.
+If you are established on a GLP-1 RA medication and have not been affected by the shortages so far, then it is likely you will be able to obtain your supplies as normal.
+But there may be a chance that there will be intermittent supply of certain products.
 You should keep taking your medication as usual but contact your healthcare professional if you run into problems collecting your prescription.

 I know someone who is managing to get their GLP-1 RA, how come I can’t get mine?

 Different GLP-1 RAs are experiencing different types of shortages.
 Some GLP-1 RAs are still being supplied to people already established on these medicines in some areas.
-It should be noted though that there is no guarantee of continued supply with any of these medicines and because of this uncertainty it is advised not to switch between products.
+It should be noted though that this has been affecting most GLP-1s, and until the situation is completely resolved there is no guarantee of continued supply with any of these medicines.
+Because of this uncertainty it is advised not to switch between products.

 Are there some areas that have a better supply, and should I consider driving to a pharmacy out of my local area to get my prescription filled?

-People are advised not to attempt to get supplies from other areas as all areas across the UK are being affected by these shortages.
+People are advised not to attempt to get supplies from other areas as all areas across the UK have been affected by these shortages.

-It is possible that some different areas may be better stocked than others at different times, but this is likely to be a temporary and changing as different areas will receive delivery of stock at different times.
+It is possible that some different areas may be better stocked than others at different times, but this can change because different areas will receive delivery of stock at different times.
 It is still likely that any supply will be short-lived as supply continues to be less than demand.
 Pharmacies are being asked not to stockpile.

 My child takes a GLP-1 RA, what do I do?